chipsalliance/chisel/docs/src/cookbooks/cookbook.md

   .head + ");\n"
 ```

-### How do I resolve "Dynamic index ... is too wide/narrow for extractee ..."?
+### <a id="dynamic-index-too-wide-narrow" /> How do I resolve "Dynamic index ... is too wide/narrow for extractee ..."?

 Chisel will warn if a dynamic index is not the correctly-sized width for indexing a Vec or UInt.
 "Correctly-sized" means that the width of the index should be the log2 of the size of the indexee.